-Housing Russia: The demand for apartments is expected to remain at the same level as seen on average in the second half of 2017.
+Housing Russia: Demand for apartments is expected to remain at the same level as seen on average in the second half of 2017.
 Residential prices are expected to remain low.

-Business premises: The rental demand for business premises is expected to remain at the previous year’s level in growth centres.
+Business premises: Rental demand for business premises is expected to remain at the previous year’s level in growth centres.
 The contracting market is expected to remain active, but contract sizes are expected to decrease on average.

 Infrastructure projects: Infrastructure construction market is expected to continue to grow slightly from the level of the year 2017.